NormanLo4319/Fixed-Effects-and-Random-Effects-in-R/README.md

 # Fixed-Effects and Random-Effects in R
-This repository demonstrates the use of fixed effects and random effects for panel dataset.
+This repository demonstrates the use of fixed effects and random effects to analyze the *panel dataset*.

+**Penal Data**, also known as longitudinal or cross-sectional time-series data, is a dataset in which the behavior of entities are observed across time.
+These entities could be states, companies, individuals, countries, etc.